 Employers are not legally obliged to contribute to the cost of childcare.
 Some employers rent spaces at daycare centres, and others have their own daycare centres.
 In both cases the waiting lists are often shorter and the costs lower.

-For a full list of the Expatcenter’s partners, including childcare providers, or for more information on the Partnership Program, please click here.
+For a full list of IN Amsterdam's partners, including childcare providers, or for more information on the Partnership Program, please click here.

 Humanitas Childcare Foundation (Stichting Kinderopvang Humanitas)

 A network of about 80 daycare centres and addresses of child minders